"Adventures in Theater History: Philadelphia" is now a BOOK! Order a copy at your local bookstore! Online orders HERE:

 Aug.
 20, 2021

 Edwin Forrest returns to his home city in the final decades of his life.
-He keeps performing on the city's stages, and creates his long-term legacy in Philadelphia.
-For photographs and additional commentary about this topic, ...
+After death, he creates a long-term legacy in Philadelphia.

 Episode page